President Jokowi does not want ASEAN to become anyone's proxy - ExBulletin

 President Jokowi does not want ASEAN to become anyone’s proxy

-President Joko Widodo spoke about the challenges ahead in navigating ASEAN among the major powers.
+A click.com, NTT – President Joko Widodo talks about the challenges ahead in navigating ASEAN among the major powers.
 President Jokowi emphasized that ASEAN should not be the proxy of any country or party.

 Furthermore, President Jokowi wants ASEAN to remain open and able to work with any country.
 Thus, every issue can be resolved through a dialogue approach, including the Myanmar issue which will also be one of the issues discussed by ASEAN leaders at the 42nd Summit.

-“Yes, specifically will be discussed.
-However, our reference remains for Myanmar, our reference remains the ‘5 points of consensus’, it remains a reference, but it must be dialogue, not because – in my opinion, sanctions do not are not a solution,” he said.
+“Yes, it will be specifically discussed.
+However, our reference remains for Myanmar, our reference remains the ‘5 points of consensus’, it remains a reference, but it has to be with the dialogue, not because – in my opinion, sanctions are not a solution,” he said.

 President Jokowi also hopes that the conflict in Myanmar can be resolved quickly.
 President Jokowi underlined at least three things regarding the Myanmar issue, starting with stopping the violence to encouraging an active Myanmar role in the dialogues.

-“First, the violence must stop, stop immediately.
-Second, humanitarian aid must reach the people of Myanmar.
-Third, dialogue – that’s what’s important – what we want to be active not only here but also in Myanmar itself must also be active to play a part in the dialogues we want to have,” he said. -he declares.
+“Firstly, the violence must stop, stop immediately.
+Secondly, humanitarian aid must reach the people of Myanmar.
+Thirdly, dialogue – this is what is important – we want to be active not only here, but also in Myanmar even actively play a role in the dialogues we want to conduct,” he said.

 |